arnabganguly/llap-hdinsight/Clusterdeployment.md

  - Resource group: *Create or use an existing resource group*
  - Storage account name: *Enter a unique name for your storage account*
- - Location: *Enter an Azure region( HDInsight cluster will be created in same the Azure region)*
+ - Location: *Enter an Azure region( HDInsight cluster needs to be created in same the Azure region)*
  -  Performance: *Standard*
  - Account Kind: *StorageV2(general purpose v2)*
  - Replication: *Locally-redundant storage(LRS)*